Benchmarking Cognitive Biases in Large Language Models as Evaluators: Human Preference Study

 \subsection{Interface Design}

-We present the interface design temple for each of human experiments setup on AMT platform, including (1) N=15-rankwise setups and (2) bias setups in pairwise human preference, as described in Section \ref{sec:human_preference_study_setup}.
-The original prototype of the interfaces is based on \href{https://github.com/mtreviso/TextRankerJS}{https://github.com/mtreviso/TextRankerJS}.
+We present the interface design temple for each of the human preference experiments setups on the AMT platform, including (1) N-rankwise setups (N=13) and (2) bias in pairwise human preference, as described in Section \ref{sec:human_preference_study_setup}.
+The original prototype of the interfaces that we used for the N-rankwise experiments, as in Figure \ref{fig:amt-interface-design} is based on \href{https://github.com/mtreviso/TextRankerJS}{https://github.com/mtreviso/TextRankerJS}.
+For the pairwise human bias experiments, we referenced the interface design from \citet{hayati-etal-2021-bert}.